Homepage Astrology Blog Star Guide Horoscopes Love Horoscope TarotscopesSexuality Compatibility Astro Shop Guest Book

 Click here for more on Zodiac Symbols & Signs

-In astrology, the planets, sun, moon and other movable points (such as the moon's nodes) are still all described as "planets", the wanderers of the zodiac.
+In astrology, the planets, Sun, Moon and other moveable points (such as the Moon's nodes) are still all described as "planets", the wanderers of the zodiac.

-From our point of view, the planets travel through the Zodiac in the course of their orbits around the Sun.
+From our geocentric (Earth-centred) point of view, the planets, including the Sun and Moon, all travel through the Zodiac in the course of their orbits.
+The Sun takes a year, the Moon takes a month, and the other planets vary according to their place in the cosmic scheme.
 Because they seem to be orbiting the Earth, the stars and planets rise in the east, move around the earth from east to west, then set in the west (due to the earth's rotation from west to east).

 Astrologically, each sign symbolises certain specific characteristics in nature and, as the planets move through the signs, they stimulate (or perhaps simply reflect) reactions in both the individual and the collective here on Planet Earth.
 The Sun passes through one sign a month on its annual passage around the Zodiac.

-Other planets, because they actually orbit the Sun, seem to travel rather erratically through the Zodiac.
+Other planets (not counting the Moon), because they actually orbit the Sun, seem to travel rather erratically through the Zodiac.
 This is really an illusion, generated by our changing earthly perspective with respect to the planets' placement in their orbits, but it does have some interesting effects.
-From time to time, all planets except the Sun and Moon slow to a halt ("station") and then begin to move backwards through the Zodiac.
+From time to time, all planets except the Sun and Moon seem to slow to a halt ("station") and then begin to move backwards through the Zodiac.
 This phase is called retrograde motion, which has specific astrological consequences.
 Read more on Retro Planets.

 Astrology Dot Visible Planets